ericwikman/cinque.xyz/docs/src/Years/1982/Reviews/Reviews.md

 - 1982-10-00 - BYTE - Volume 7 - Number 10
 - Jack Bishop
 - [page 29](https://archive.org/details/BYTE_Vol_07-10_1982-10_Computers_in_Business/page/n29/mode/2up?view=theater)
-- The Limits of VisiCalc: author was searching for an improved product primarily because of consistantly running out of memory for the models in VisiCalc
+- The Limits of VisiCalc: author was searching for an improved product primarily because of consistently running out of memory for the models in VisiCalc

 ### **Desktop Plan II**